 If you added a Cloud Print-ready device, you can double-check that the printer is indeed attached to your account by going to the Google Cloud Print dashboard.
 Your new printer should appear in the Printers list, where you can manage your print jobs, printer settings, and share your printers with friends and family members.
 Just remember that this feature will go away at the end of 2020.

 Printing the document is easy, and the methodology hasn't changed since before native printing was added to Chrome OS.

 - Type Ctrl + P in the page you wish to print, or click the three-dot menu in the top right corner of Chrome and click Print.

-The print window will appear with your most recently-used printing location selection pre-selected.
-To change the destination you're printing to, click Change underneath Destination.
+The print window will appear with your most-recently-used printing location selection pre-selected.
+To change the destination you're printing to, click the drop-down arrow next to Destination.

 Once your print jobs settings are correct, click Print.

-You'll be able to monitor your print jobs on the Google Cloud Print dashboard under Print Jobs, allowing you to see if your job has actually printed before you walk all the way to the other end of the house to pick up your printed pages.
+If you're printing via Cloud Print, you'll still be able to monitor your print jobs on the Google Cloud Print dashboard under Print Jobs.
+This allows you to see if your job has actually printed before you walk all the way to the other end of the house to pick up your printed pages.

 Our printing partners

-This compact all-in-one takes up less space in your office, features handy options like scanning documents directly to the cloud and 20-page document-feeding for document scanning.
-Thanks to its Quiet Print mode, you can even print that midterm paper you gotta turn in by 9 AM sharp without waking your cranky college roommate.
+This compact and quiet all-in-one printer features handy options like scanning documents directly to the cloud and 20-page document-feeding for document scanning.

 We may earn a commission for purchases using our links.
 Learn more.